 The first one is easy enough right?
 Limit sun exposure (although 10-15 min. per day, depending on your skin coloring, is necessary for Vitamin D production) and wear sunscreen so you won’t look like this lady when you’re 35:

-The free radical part is a little crazier/scientific and I’m gonna have to lay down some information for ya.
-Now, I know ya’ll ain’t used to learning thanks to your Pac Man video games, Hula Hoops, and Dan Fogelberg music (if you get that reference you get 100 pts.), but I believe in you.
+The free radical part is a little crazier/more scientific and I’m gonna have to lay down some information for ya.
+Now, I know y’all ain’t used to learning, thanks to your Pac Man video games, Hula Hoops, and Dan Fogelberg music (if you get that reference you get 100 pts.), but I believe in you.

 Lesson #2: How Free Radicals Work

 Ahem… Free radicals are these jerk types of atoms/molecules that are ridiculously unstable and LOVE to cause damage.
-So imagine that you throw a house-party and there’s that one jerk who gets way too drunk, causes fights, vomits red wine on your white carpet, and breaks your prized soccer trophy from the one tournament you won in 5th grade.
+They can’t help themselves!
+Imagine that you throw a house-party and there’s that one jerk who gets way too drunk, causes fights, vomits red wine on your white carpet, and breaks your prized soccer trophy from the one tournament you won in 5th grade.

 Now picture a multitude of those drunken jerks in your body and on your skin.

-Technically speaking, free radicals have one or more unpaired electrons and scavenge around stealing electrons from other places to make themselves feel all “zen” and balanced.
-When they steal electrons, they can cause damage.
+Technically speaking, free radicals have unpaired electrons and scavenge around stealing electrons from other places to make themselves feel all “zen” and balanced.
+When they steal these electrons, they can cause damage to other cells.

-Free radicals live in tobacco smoke, air pollution, UV rays, etc. But here’s the lame part: We make them ourselves simply by breathing, eating, and basically doing anything.
-Neat huh?
-Even lamer, they seem to also, in certain circumstances, to be beneficial and necessary to our health.
+Free radicals are created by tobacco smoke, air pollution, UV rays, etc. But here’s the lame part: We make them ourselves simply by breathing, eating, and basically doing anything.
+Neat, huh?
+What’s even more lame is they also seem, in certain circumstances, to be beneficial and necessary to our health.
+(More on this later.)